-If you think that you might miss more than four (4) classes, I suggest that you consider dropping this class.
-All absences, even absences due to periodic illness or doctor's visits, are considered unexcused, except for absences related to a university sanctioned event or documented accommodations.
-Other than absences for documented accommodations, you need not turn in notes from the doctor to me, although an email (including your class & section #) alerting me to your absence is appreciated.
+If you think that you will miss more than two (2) classes, I suggest that you consider dropping this class.
+All absences, even absences due to periodic illness or doctor's visits, are considered unexcused, except for absences related to a university sanctioned event.
+You need not turn in notes from the doctor to me, although an email (including your class & section #) alerting me to your absence is appreciated.

-You may be dropped from the course after you have accumulated four (4) consecutive absences or five (5) non-consecutive absences.
-If you are dropped for excessive absences and have a failing grade in the gradebook, you will automatically receive an F for the course.
-Once dropped, you will not be reinstated.
-I will send you an email notification if I have dropped you from the class; however, do NOT assume that I will drop you.
+You may be dropped from the course after you have accumulated two (2) consecutive absences or three (3) non-consecutive absences.
+If you are dropped from the course, you will not be reinstated.
+If you are dropped for excessive absences after the last day to drop a course, you will receive an F for the course.
+I will send you an email notification if I have dropped you from the class.
+Do NOT assume that I have dropped you.
 If you are not planning to finish the course, you should drop yourself.